 - Shopping basket for buying many sign-ups with one card transaction

-- Discounts where buying two or more sign-ups qualifies the user for a discount
+- Shopping Basket Discounts - where buying two or more sign-ups together qualifies the user for a discount

 - Hot Tickets – we can ease frustration and panic for fast-selling events by giving users ample time to complete sign-ups and pay for them, once they've reserved a slot.